6 Life Lessons from Mom That Have Inspired and Guided Me

 “Then at least you tried,” Mom said.
 “And we’ll think of something else.”

 As you’ve probably guessed, I called.
 Within days I was on assignment, taking pictures of my neighborhood’s more impressive potholes, with my brother standing in them for dramatic effect.
-Decades later, Mom’s advice still helps me squelch my fear of refusal.
+Decades later, this life lesson from Mom still helps me squelch my fear of rejection.
 People sometimes tell me no, of course, but it’s amazing how often they say yes.

 2. Keep your eyes on the real prize.